jlammens/sfcc-properties-tools/README.md

 ## Installation ##

-> [!WARNING]
-> npm module not available yet: if you wish to use, clone the repo and execute `npm run build`, then `npm link` to add it to your NPM registry

 Install globally via `npm` to use the CLI via the `sfcc-props` command
 ```
 npm install -g sfcc-properties-tools